Conciliatory words hide Putin's anger over Ukraine

 Russia's lower house of parliament, the State Duma, has said it is ready to discuss a draft proposal to make it easier for a country or a region to become part of Russia if it has expressed a desire to do so in a referendum.

-"I think that Russia should act and is obliged to act.
-And knowing Vladimir Vladimirovich Putin's personality, I am surprised that he is still saying nothing," he told a news conference in the southern city of Rostov-on-Don.
+On Thursday, Yanukovich made a statement to Russian news agencies declaring he was still president of Ukraine.

-He said he had spoken to Putin since Kiev a week ago but had not met him.
+His whereabouts have not been independently confirmed although he was due to give a news conference in the southern Russian city of Rostov-on-Don later on Friday and has asked for protection from Russia.

 Kremlin insiders said Yanukovich could not have arrived in Russia without Putin's blessing.
-His presence could force the Russian leader to show more solidarity, despite Putin's animosity for man he sees as weak.
+His presence could force the Russian leader to make a stand of solidarity with a president-in-exile, despite Putin's animosity for man he sees as weak.

 "I think Putin probably said to Yanukovich, why are you here?
 Go back to Ukraine where you are president," said Sergei Markov, a Russian political analyst.